Tahirmehmood22/Individual-Project/README.md

 - **Recharts** - Easy-to-use charts for performance visualization

 ### Data Storage
-Currently using localStorage for simplicity, but the architecture supports easy migration to a backend database.
-User data includes:
+Currently using localStorage for simplicity, which means your data stays on your device.
+The app remembers:
-- Personal profile information
-- Sport preferences and progress
+- Your personal profile and sport preference
-- Skill levels and improvement tracking
+- Skill levels and progress tracking
+- Achievements and goals you've unlocked
-- Training logs and goals
+- Training preferences and assessment results

+The architecture is designed to easily migrate to a backend database when needed.

 ### Responsive Design
 The app works great on: